 For every extra tenth of a second that a customer waits for your page to load is a second that they might very well leave and go to your competition.
-In fact, most studies show that people will only wait up to 4 seconds for a site to load before leaving – and this gets even tighter for ecommerce sites.
+In fact, most studies show that people will only wait up to 4 seconds for a site to load before leaving – and this gets even tighter for eCommerce sites.

 On the flip side, you also need to route your customer’s credit cards through extra layers of security to remain PCI compliant and process credit cards.
-Many stores outsource payments to a third-party vendor (such as PayPal or Google Wallet), but even that connection can be slowed if your store isn’t set up right.
+Many stores outsource payments to a third-party vendor (such as PayPal or Google Wallet), but even that connection can be slowed if your store isn’t set up correctly.

 An all-in-one solution like Shopify allows you to turn that side of the business over to the pros and just let them worry about hackers, caching, compliance, and a whole range of issues that come with hosting an online store.
 Shopify can do things like pay bounties to security researchers to hack-proof their systems.
 Shopify is safe and legit.
 They are a publicly traded company with huge investments in software & security engineering.

 All The Necessary Features

-Whether you are building your own ecommerce solution or shopping for an all-in-one solution, getting all the pieces of an online store together can actually be a bit challenging.
+Whether you are building your own eCommerce solution or shopping for an all-in-one solution, getting all the pieces of an online store together can actually be a bit challenging.

-Sure, you can strip the bare bones down to having a product up to buy, and allowing someone to pay and give you their information – but to do it right – you’re going to want other features on top.
+Sure, you can strip the bare bones down to having a product up to buy, and allow someone to pay and give you their information – but to do it right – you’re going to want other features on top.

-You’re going to want integrated payments; you’re going to want an easy way to add and remove products; you’re going to want to be able to customize the look of your store; and you’re definitely going to want to have solid, easy to implement Analytics to track everything (something that Volusion makes it tough to implement).
+You’re going to want integrated payments; you’re going to want an easy way to add and remove products; you’re going to want to be able to customize the look of your store; and you’re definitely going to want to have solid, easy to implement analytics to track everything (something that Volusion makes it tough to implement).